MarcoLodini/windows365/Windows365/link/service-repair.md

 To open a support case:

 1. Sign into the Microsoft Intune admin center and select **Troubleshooting + Support** > **Help and Support** > **Windows 365** > **Windows 365 Link** > type a description of the issue > **Contact Support**.
-2. A Microsoft support agent will contact you to troubleshoot your issue.
+2. A Microsoft support agent contacts you to troubleshoot your issue.
 For hardware servicing issues, the turnaround time depends on your location and supply chain availability.

 ## Customer self-repair for Windows 365 Link